joesan/joesan-me/content/post/scala/scala-monads.md

 literally any effects with which I would like to manipulate my data contained in that effect.
 For simplicity, let us ignore hkt's for a moment and just deal with simple types.
 So our definition of a Monad will then look like this:

+TODO: Talk about the extract-transform-wrap idea behind Monads!

 ```scala
   trait Monad[A] {
     def apply[A](value: => A): Monad[A]